BogdanSicu/Spring-Boot-Udemy-Course/README.md

   - Client error responses (400 – 499)
   - Server error responses (500 – 599)
 - talend api tester is a browser extension that can be used to test requests -> similar to postman, but inside the browser instead of an installed application
+- we can use URI location = UServletUriComponentsBuilder.fromCurrentRequest().path("{myAddedPath}").buildAndExpand(myAddedPath).toUri() in order to send back inside the response header the location of the created resource